Kingstinct/dayjs/README.md

 > Day.js is a minimalist JavaScript library that parses, validates, manipulates, and displays dates and times for modern browsers with a largely Moment.js-compatible API.
 If you use Moment.js, you already know how to use Day.js.

+NOTE: This fork changes the behaviour of toJSON from Moment - specifically it returns a string including timezone (using `format`) where moment would return `toISOString`.

 ```js
 dayjs().startOf('month').add(1, 'day').set('year', 2018).format('YYYY-MM-DD HH:mm:ss');
 ```